HiSPARC/firmware/_sources/messages.txt

 By synchronizing the asynchrone PPS signal with the 200 MHz counter a synchronization error is made.
 This could be an error of maximal 5 ns.
 This is reduced to 2.5 ns by clocking the least significant bit of the counter on the negative edge of the 200 MHz system clock also.
-The highest bit (bit31) of CTP in the second-message-data indicates if the time offset has to be adjust with 2.5 ns.
+The highest bit (bit 31) of CTP in the second-message-data indicates if the time offset has to be adjust with 2.5 ns.
 The synchronization error for event-message-data Sn is in second-message-data Sn.